aqoc/aqoc.github.io/faq/datapack.md

 ---
+title: Data packs
+question: How do I create a data pack?
 layout: faq
 tags:
     - datapack
     - function
 ---
-# Data packs

-> How do I create a data pack?

 ## **Note, this is a brief overview of data packs.
 It will help you get started, but there are many, many more features and much is omitted in this question.**